 As temperatures rise in the summer months, so does cooling demand.
-Heat waves across the U.S. typically cause spikes in usage that force electric utility companies to increase capacity.
+Heat waves across the U.S. typically cause spikes in usage that force energy utility companies to increase capacity.
 Just when we thought adapting to rising global temperatures posed enough of a challenge, utilities now face uncertainties caused by the coronavirus pandemic.
-While electricity demand was significantly lower than normal these past few months due to industry shutdowns, businesses have begun to reopen.
+While energy demand was significantly lower than normal these past few months due to industry shutdowns, businesses have begun to reopen.
 This is occurring as millions of Americans are still working from home or are unemployed, running their air conditioners on warm sunny days.
 Experts warn this extended overlap could strain the grid from coast to coast and cause blackouts as the health crisis drags on.

-Reducing electricity consumption reduces the need for building new power plants, which reduces building and infrastructure costs.
-It is usually cheaper for utility companies to pay customers to manage their electricity demand and usage than it is to build new generation and transmission lines.
+Reducing energy consumption reduces the need for building new power plants, which reduces building and infrastructure costs.
+It is usually cheaper for utility companies to pay customers to manage their energy demand and usage than it is to build new generation and transmission lines.
 By incentivizing customers to use less energy, utility companies can better manage their operations now and plan for the power needs of the future, all while complying with evolving state government policies.

 There are a variety of grid-level energy demand management programs that utility companies offer to their customers.
 This article examines the proactive solutions that utility companies offer in response to the changing demands being placed on the grid.